Davec876/Davec876/README.md

 # About me

-* My name is Dave and I'm currently a Fourth year Bachelor of Computer Science Major located in Halifax, NS, Canada.
+* My name is Dave and I'm currently a recent Bachelor of Computer Science graduated working for Bell Canada (BCE inc) located in Halifax, NS, Canada.
 * My interests include Web Development, Cloud Technologies, Backend, AI, and Full stack developments
-* Feel free to reach out to me on LinkedIn, I would love to connect! https://www.linkedin.com/in/davec876/
+* Feel free to reach out to me on LinkedIn, I would love to connect! <a href="https://www.linkedin.com/in/davec876/" target="_blank" rel="noopener noreferrer"> LinkedIn </a>

 * Check out my website! <a href="https://www.davechuck.com" target="_blank" rel="noopener noreferrer">Link</a>